knobs-dials/unicode-tool/font/README.md

 To that end:
-* font-codepoint-coverage - figures out the range of characters within each font ** using fontforge
+* font-codepoint-coverage - figures out the range of characters within each font
+  * using fontforge

-* font-render-codepoints - renders all codepoints to individual png files ** using fontforge
+* font-render-codepoints - renders all codepoints to individual png files
+  * using fontforge

 * font-codepoint-montage
-** assembles a random selection of images for each codepoint into a

-characters into combined image
+  * assembles a random selection of images for each codepoint into a characters into combined image
-** uses imagemagick
+  * using imagemagick

 ## Dependencies